Jennifer Wixson talks about her Sovereign Series novels

 Leo Connellan (1928-2001) grew up in Rockland, Maine, and went on

 the become poet laureate of Connecticut.
-This poem is section III of
+This poem is section IX of

 Crossing America, excerpted from Poetry Scores website.